trehang/Ambystoma-Shared/ambystoma_protocol_walkthrough.md

 ## How to predict the amino acid sequence of mRNA
 - Run module load emboss/6.6.0 (unless it is already loaded in workspace)
 - Use the command transeq from the emboss/6.6.0 module to translate the nuceleic acid sequence into amino acids
 - transeq <nucleotide_sequence_filename> <new_protein_filename>
-      our command was as follows "transeq PGSH02027157.1.txt PGSH02027157.1.pep"
+- our command was as follows: "transeq PGSH02027157.1.txt PGSH02027157.1.pep"
 - to ensure the sequence was translated, we used the command "cat PGSH02000029.1.pep" to read the newly translated file
 - The response displayed was a long text containing amino acids, so the sequence was successfully translated.
+- The first few lines of the amino acid sequence that was produced:
+    - *KRTSWSPTPPSRLLTPTLVPAPRKLSLKSSFSCLHLTYGPFIWSLRSLLSPLLPLMVAP
+FGMSSWPPSTPLRPSLMSTLMGPSWSKALRPTFTSLIDASHASSTSFPLLLSPLLCPRLP
+CLYPPSLPPLVLLLHLLLLHLRRAYL*SVPLPGSPSRMATFSTLPLLTLALPSSIPLISV